 This simple observation adds a brief pause between your child upsetting you and how you’ll respond.

 Still, I wondered how feasible living in the moment can be in the world of a parent, especially those with more than one child.
-Practicing mindfulness is hard enough for regular folks—what can moms and dads do to be more mindful?
+Practicing mindfulness is hard enough for most people—what can parents do to be more mindful?

 1. Limit distractions

 Maybe your distraction is also the phone, or perhaps the television, or even loud blaring music.
-Maybe you’re piled with work you had to take home.
-These activities on their own aren’t terrible, but there’s a time for them, and, as I learned, it’s not when we’re supposed to be engaging with the kids.
+You’re piled with work you had to take home.
+These activities on their own aren’t terrible, but there’s a time for them, and, as I learned, it’s not always when we’re supposed to be engaging with the kids.

-Because let’s face it: kids will naturally clamor for your attention—let’s not add unnecessary tasks to the mix.
+Because let’s face it: they’ll clamor for your attention—let’s not add unnecessary tasks to the mix.
 Wait for a quiet time to tackle those tasks so you can focus on one thing at a time.

 2. “Notice” things around you

 If you’re like me, you wonder how you got from taking a shower to dressed and in bed, all because your mind had been elsewhere that whole time.
-Or maybe you don’t know if you’d already added sugar to your tea because you weren’t paying attention.
+Or maybe you’re not sure if you’d already added sugar to your tea because you weren’t paying attention.

 It’s so easy to overlook details when our thoughts are elsewhere.
-From replaying scenes in your head to worries and plans, we take multitasking to a whole new level.
+From replaying scenes in your head to worries and plans, we take multitasking to a whole new level in our heads.

 For the most part, this is actually normal.
 For instance, you’re no longer a new driver and can reverse your car out of the driveway without a second’s thought.
 Imagine if we were scrupulous over every action, as if we were experiencing it for the first time.